HOGENT-MLOps/mlops-labs/assignment/06-monitoring.md

-# Lab 6: Monitoring and logging
+# Lab 6: Monitoring and alerting

 In this lab, you'll setup a monitoring solution based on [Prometheus](https://prometheus.io/) and [Grafana](https://grafana.com/).